chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 - Have DNS certificate ready in ACM for 2 DNS entries: Example: `chefautomate.example.com`, `chefinfraserver.example.com` Reference for [Creating new DNS Certificate in ACM](/automate/ha_aws_cert_mngr/)
-- Have SSH Key Pair ready in AWS, so new VM's are created using that pair.
+- Have SSH Key Pair ready in AWS, creating new VMs using that pair.
     Reference for [AWS SSH Key Pair creation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
-- We do not support passphrase for Private Key authentication.
+- We do not support passphrases for Private Key authentication.
 - Preferred key type will be ed25519=
 - DNS is configured to redirect `chefautomate.example.com` to the Primary Load Balancer.
 - DNS is configured to redirect `chefinfraserver.example.com` to the Primary Load Balancer.

 {{< warning >}}

-- PLEASE DO NOT MODIFY THE WORKSPACE PATH it should always be "/hab/a2_deploy_workspace"
+- PLEASE DO NOT MODIFY THE WORKSPACE PATH.
+It should always be "/hab/a2_deploy_workspace"
 - We currently don't support AD managed users in nodes.
-We only support local linux users.
+We only support local Linux users.

 {{< /warning >}}